-Information and inspection rights - in addition to the general information rights enjoyed by all shareholders according to the Company Law, a PE investor often asks for additional rights, obliging the company to periodically provide financial statements and operation reports to the PE investor.
+In addition to the general information rights enjoyed by all shareholders according to the Company Law, a PE investor often asks for extra rights, obliging the company to periodically provide financial statements and operation reports to the PE investor.
 Some PE shareholders may also ask for inspection rights to access and inspect the records and books of portfolio companies, either themselves or through a third-party auditor.

-As discussed in 7.6 Acquiring Less than 100%, PRC public companies are generally subject to the "one share, one vote" principle in the Company Law, and PE shareholders of public companies are normally not able to enjoy preferential shareholder rights that are disproportionate to their shareholdings.
+As discussed in 7.6 Acquiring Less Than 100%, PRC public companies are generally subject to the "one share, one vote" principle in the Company Law, and PE shareholders of public companies are normally not able to enjoy preferential shareholder rights that are disproportionate to their shareholdings.